watertap-org/watertap/docs/how_to_guides/how_to_use_a_property_model.rst

 How to use a property model
 ------------------------------------------------

 The example below shows how to use a property model and display outputs for a state block.
+Property models allow users to model the chemical and physical properties of simple systems without the use of unit models.

 .. testsetup::